Tommy Smith (playwright): Early life

 Initially an actor in Seattle, WA, Smith played roles at the Intiman Theatre and Seattle Repertory Theatre.
-Smith began writing and adapting plays, winning the Artistic Pick at the 2001 Seattle Fringe Festival with the solo show of Joe Wenderoth's book Letters to Wendy’s.
+Smith began writing and adapting plays, winning the Artistic Pick at the 2001 Seattle Fringe Festival with the solo show of Joe Wenderoth's book Letters to Wendy’s, directed by Austin Elston.

 New York theatre

 Hired to come to New York to perform in Richard Foreman's King Cowboy Rufus Rules The Universe, Smith was accepted into the Juilliard School's Playwriting Program under Marsha Norman and Christopher Durang.
 Upon graduation, Smith was invited to The Eugene O'Neill National Playwrights Conference to develop the play Air Conditioning.

 The next year, Smith teamed with director May Adrales at the Soho Rep Writer/Director Lab to develop White Hot, a darkly comic psychological drama.
 White Hot premiered at HERE Arts Center and was published in The New York Theatre Review.
 The foreword by playwright Craig Lucas says:

 "[Tommy Smith] is writing in the shadow of our most daring and politically incendiary of martyred playwright saints, Sarah Kane and Edward Bond ...
 This is bleak terrain, a buried cesspool of self-loathing and unseemly, sadistic yearnings in love.
 The play can be read as a critique of the deadening fallout of our reactionary, materialistic, exploitative and soulless era.
 It can be read as a bad dream or a soap opera about the banality of evil.
 However you read it, it doesn’t go down easy."

 Adrales and Smith's next collaboration – the boundary-pushing identity drama The Wife – was hailed by The New York Times as “excellent … [the play] is a brew all Mr. Smith’s own, a sort of warped, contemporary La Ronde.”